hqiu17/NestedIn/README.md

 # NestedIn

-### NestedIn and its research project are now published in Science Advance, a peer-reviewed multidisciplinary scientific journal:
+### NestedIn and its research project were published in Science Advance, a peer-reviewed multidisciplinary scientific journal:

 ### [Phytoplankton pangenome reveals extensive prokaryotic horizontal gene transfer of diverse functions.
 Science Advances  29 Apr 2020, Vol. 6, no. 18, eaba0111](https://advances.sciencemag.org/content/6/18/eaba0111)

 ##
 NestedIn is a standalone command line tool to search for pattern of horizontal gene transfer (HGT) in phylogenetic trees.
 It is a Java implementation of the HGT scanning function that were used in research papers, [Fan and Qiu et al (Apr.
 2020)](https://advances.sciencemag.org/content/6/18/eaba0111), [Qiu et al, 2013](https://www.cell.com/current-biology/fulltext/S0960-9822(13)01052-X) and [Qiu et al, 2015](https://onlinelibrary.wiley.com/doi/abs/10.1111/jpy.12294).
 This tool runs in any computater platform (Wondows, Mac, or linux) with a Java installation.
-Simply download the [NestedIn.jar file](https://github.com/HUAN-QIU/NestedIn/releases/tag/v2.0) and you are ready to go.
+Simply download the [NestedIn.jar file](https://github.com/HUAN-QIU/NestedIn/releases/tag/v2.1) and you are ready to go.

 ## 1. Test if your computer has Java installed
 In command prompt / terminal, type: